blackie1019/blackie1019.github.io/source/_posts/Using-Package-from-Private-NuGet-Server-in-TFS2017.md

 ---
 layout: post
-title: Using Package from Private NuGet Registry in TFS2017
+title: Using Package from Private NuGet Server in TFS2017
 subtitle: ''
 author: Blackie
 header-img: ''